123santoshi/DSA/README.md

-    b)print the pattern and find nth element in the series 5)IN DAY5 PRACTCING CODING QUESTIONS ASKED IN COMPANIES a)find index of first unique character in the string
+    b)print the pattern and find nth element in the series 5)IN DAY5 PRACTCING CODING QUESTIONS ASKED IN COMPANIES a)find index of first unique character in the string b)print the combinations of the given target sum==combinations sum